wildlifela/redux-persist-migrate/README.md

 persistStore(store)
 ```

-In the above example `migration = createMigration(manifest, 'app')` is equivalent to the more generalized syntax:
+In the above example `migration = createMigration(manifest, {selector: 'app'})` is equivalent to the more generalized syntax:
 ```js
 // alternatively with version selector & setter const migration = createMigration(manifest, {